Heather Fisher Professional Drug & Alcohol Interventionist

 As defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) created by the American Psychology Association, depression is a mental health disorder characterized by persistently low moods and loss of interest that causes significant impairment in daily functioning abilities.
 Those diagnosed with major depression report the most prominent symptom being profound sadness and a sense of despair that interferes with daily activities and functioning.
 To be diagnosed with major depression, one must be experiencing symptoms for at least two weeks.
 Still, usually, the symptoms of depression continue even longer, sometimes lasting even months or years.
-While depression is the most common mental health issue that Americans face, it is highly treatable.
-With the right support like that provided at Heather Fisher Recovery Services, individuals can heal and return to good mental health.

 Depression can affect men and women of all ages and stages of life.
 Depression can affect children, teenagers, and the elderly population as well, but will often go undiagnosed in these communities.
-Research shows that twice as many women are diagnosed with depression as men.
+Research shows that twice as many women are diagnosed with depression than men.
 The increased risk factors for women can be due to hormonal changes, menstruation, pregnancy, miscarriage, and menopause.
 Often men struggle to seek out help for depressive symptoms due to social shame.

-Adapted from PHQ-9
+Adapted from PHQ-9 and DSM-5

 Responses should be based on behavior over the past 90 days